-SET/RND Button - To Set the Pushbutton Memory

-When you are receiving a station that you wish to commit to pushbutton memory, press the SET/RND button.
+SET/RND Button - To Set the Pushbutton Memory When you are receiving a station that you wish to commit to pushbutton memory, press the SET/RND button.
 The symbol SET 1 will now show in the display window.
 Select the button (1-6) you wish to lock onto this station and press and release that button.
 If a button is not selected within five seconds after pressing the SET/RND button, the station will continue to play but will not be stored into pushbutton memory.

 You may add a second station to each pushbutton by repeating the above procedure with this exception: Press the SET/RND button twice and SET 2 will show in the display window.
 Each button can be set for SET 1 and SET 2 in both AM and FM.
 This allows a total of 12 AM and 12 FM stations to be stored into pushbutton memory.

+and 12 FM stations to be stored into pushbutton memory.
 The stations stored in SET 2 memory can be selected by pressing the pushbutton twice.